-2 3.1.
+3.1.
 Stakeholder management in SAP projects (LO09; K3)

-- 3 Stakeholders are defined as "anyone with viable interest in the business value delivered by the - 4 team, at all levels in the organization and even outside the organization". - 5 Stakeholder management is about how to involve, enthuse, and engage the stakeholders that - 6 matter.
+Stakeholders are defined as "anyone with viable interest in the business value delivered by the team, at all levels in the organization and even outside the organization".

+Stakeholder management is about how to involve, enthuse, and engage the stakeholders that matter.

-- 7 In SAP projects (as in any other ERP project), stakeholder management is even more important - 8 than in non-SAP projects.
-This is because of the complexity and major organizational impact of SAP - 9 projects.
+In SAP projects (as in any other ERP project), stakeholder management is even more important than in non-SAP projects.
+This is because of the complexity and major organizational impact of SAP projects.
 SAP projects often impact multiple parts of the organization.
-Aligning the stakeholders - 10 from all parts of the organization is crucial for the success of an SAP project. - 11 The candidate can select the relevant stakeholders and determine their information needs in a - 12 specific situation. - 14 Book: sections 3.3, 5.2, 5.4. - 15 Syllabus: section 6.1.
+Aligning the stakeholders from all parts of the organization is crucial for the success of an SAP project.

+The candidate can select the relevant stakeholders and determine their information needs in a specific situation.

+Book: sections 3.3, 5.2, 5.4.

-17 3.2.
+3.2.
 ARCI matrix for stakeholder responsibilities (LO10; K3)

-- 18 An ARCI-matrix contains a list of deliverables and/or activities on the rows of the matrix and - 19 specifies the people involved (stakeholders) in the columns.
-For every deliverable/activity the table - shows per role or person in what way they are involved, which can be Accountable, Responsible, - 21 Consulted, or Informed. - The candidate understands the four types of involvement. - 23 The candidate can classify stakeholders in an ARCI-matrix. - 25 Book: sections 3.3, 5.2, 5.4 and the template of www.TMAP.net. - 26 Syllabus: section 6.2.
+An ARCI-matrix contains a list of deliverables and/or activities on the rows of the matrix and specifies the people involved (stakeholders) in the columns.
+For every deliverable/activity the table shows per role or person in what way they are involved, which can be Accountable, Responsible, Consulted, or Informed.

+The candidate understands the four types of involvement.

+The candidate can classify stakeholders in an ARCI-matrix.

+Book: sections 3.3, 5.2, 5.4 and the template of www.TMAP.net.

-28 3.3.
+3.3.
 SAP Authorizations managed with RBP (LO20; K2)

-- 29 Role-Based Permissions (RBP) manage the permissions in SAP suites.
-RBP controls access to the - 30 applications, and controls what users can see and do.
-RBP is a suite-wide authorization concept - 31 which applies to most SAP modules.
-The main elements in RBP are permission groups and - 32 permission roles that allow SAP users access to specific parts of the application.
-The responsibility - 33 for setup, maintenance and managing authorizations lies with the SAP Basis team or GRC/Security. - 34 The candidate understands the basics of authorizations and Role Based Permissions for SAP. - 36 Syllabus: section 5.8.
+Role-Based Permissions (RBP) manage the permissions in SAP suites.
+RBP controls access to the applications, and controls what users can see and do.
+RBP is a suite-wide authorization concept which applies to most SAP modules.
+The main elements in RBP are permission groups and permission roles that allow SAP users access to specific parts of the application.
+The responsibility for setup, maintenance and managing authorizations lies with the SAP Basis team or Governance, Risk, Compliance & Security.

+The candidate understands the basics of authorizations and Role Based Permissions for SAP.

-1 3.4.
+3.4.
 SAP End-to-end testing - vertical and horizontal (LO21; K2)

-- 2 SAP systems today are rarely standalone and are at the center of an increasingly large and complex - 3 network of both internal applications and business partner systems.
-Therefore, SAP end-to-end - 4 business processes can become very complex. - 5 Integrations play a critical role in the SAP landscape and architecture.
-A basic understanding of - 6 integration is needed to understand end-to-end flows in SAP systems. - 7 During the different test varieties, the focus is moving from stand-alone functionality and individual - 8 processes, solution trains and modules (Verticals) towards complex end-to-end scenarios - 9 overarching SAP modules, SAP systems and non-SAP systems (Horizontals). - 10 The candidate understands the importance and challenges of SAP end-to-end testing. - 11 The candidate understands the difference between vertical and horizontal testing in SAP. - 13 Book: chapter 3, chapter 33, chapter 37 introduction, section 37.5.1. - 14 Syllabus: section 7.7.
+SAP systems today are rarely standalone and are at the center of an increasingly large and complex network of both internal applications and business partner systems.
+Therefore, SAP end-to-end business processes can become very complex.

+Integrations play a critical role in the SAP landscape and architecture.
+A basic understanding of integration is needed to understand end-to-end flows in SAP systems.

+During the different test varieties, the focus is moving from stand-alone functionality and individual processes, solution trains and modules (Verticals) towards complex end-to-end scenarios overarching SAP modules, SAP systems and non-SAP systems (Horizontals).

+The candidate understands the importance and challenges of SAP end-to-end testing.

+The candidate understands the difference between vertical and horizontal testing in SAP.

+Book: chapter 3, chapter 33, chapter 37 introduction, section 37.5.1.

-15 3.5.
+3.5.
 Test data (management) in SAP (LO22; K2)